GabrielSolana29/Haar-wavelet/README.md

 # Haar-wavelet
-Haar wavelet decomposition of a signal.
+Implementation of a Haar wavelet in Julia programming language.
+Scaling and Wavelet coefficients can be obtained from any given signal.